 Knicks vs. Cavaliers Injury Report Today - April 21

-The New York Knicks (47-35) have one player on the injury report for their NBA playoffs opening round game 3 with the Cleveland Cavaliers (51-31) at Madison Square Garden on Friday, April 21 at 8:30 PM ET.
+The injury report for the New York Knicks (47-35) heading into their NBA playoffs first round game 3 against the Cleveland Cavaliers (51-31) currently features two players.
+The playoff matchup starts at 8:30 PM ET on Friday, April 21 from Madison Square Garden.

 Watch Knicks vs. Cavaliers with Fubo!